 What is pH?

 The term pH is short for “the potential of hydrogen.”
 Without getting overly technical, it refers to the acidity or alkalinity of a solution.
-The pH scale goes from 1-14 with 1 being most acidic and 14 being most alkaline.
-Water (H20) is a neutral pH of 7.
-Anything below 7 is acidic, anything above 7 is alkaline.
+The pH scale goes from 1—14 with 1 being purely acidic and 14 being purely alkaline.
+Water (H20) has a neutral pH of 7.
+Anything below 7 is acidic; anything above 7 is alkaline.

 In contrast, a mildly alkaline state contributes to fluidity and relaxation in the body.
 To understand what excess alkalinity does we can look at symptoms of poisoning from highly alkaline plants.
 Ingestion of many alkaloid poisons results in nausea, vomiting, tissue breakdown (loss of structural tone) and hallucinations.
 So, generally speaking, excess alkalinity in the body contributes to excess laxity of tissues, lethargy and mental instability.

-The key, of course is to keep pH in balance.
+The key, of course, is to keep your body's pH in balance.
 Different organs or tissues require different pH values for optimal function.
-The skin has a slightly acid coating which protects the body from infection and holds the skin tightly together.
-The pH of the saliva should range between 6.0-7.0, as the enzymes in saliva only operate within that pH range.
-The gastric juices in our stomach need to be between 1.0-3.5 in order for protein digestion to take place.
-Our blood has a pH of about 7.3-7.4.
-Our urinary pH can fluctuate between 4.5 to 8.0.
+The skin has a slightly acidic coating which protects the body from infection and holds the skin together tightly.
+The pH of the saliva should range between 6.0—7.0, as the enzymes in saliva only operate within that pH range.
+The gastric juices in our stomach need to be between 1.0—3.5 to facilitate protein digestion.
+Our blood has a pH of about 7.3—7.4.
+Our urinary pH can fluctuate between 4.5—8.0.